-In addition to these tips, before, during and after, take advantage of any and all training on the new platform as well as the reporting tools.
-Just because you’re up and running with the new ESP doesn’t mean you’re up and running at full speed yet.
+In addition to these tips, before, during, and after, take advantage of any and all training on the new enterprise ESP platform as well as review the reporting tools.
+Just because you’re up and running with the new enterprise ESP doesn’t mean you’re up and running at full speed yet.
 But following these tips and learning all you can about your new email service provider will pay dividends by shortening the time it takes for you to get the maximum benefit from your ESP switch!

 And if you don’t yet know which enterprise you should switch to, take a look at iPost.